jtgry/AAS/_html_pages/News/index-copy-2.md

 menu_position: 1
 ---

-9/24/2018:&nbsp; The Friends of hte Alabama Archives are sponsoring two, $1000 Student Research Fellowships in 2019.&nbsp; The Fellowships are available to senior-level or graduate students in an Alabama college or university, or to Alabama residents in study at a school outside the state.&nbsp; Fellowships help offset expenses incurred while conducting research using the collections of the Alabama Department of Archives and History.&nbsp; For more information and application, please visit http://www.archives.state.al.us
+9/24/2018:&nbsp; The Friends of the Alabama Archives are sponsoring two, $1000 Student Research Fellowships in 2019.&nbsp; The Fellowships are available to senior-level or graduate students in an Alabama college or university, or to Alabama residents in study at a school outside the state.&nbsp; Fellowships help offset expenses incurred while conducting research using the collections of the Alabama Department of Archives and History.&nbsp; For more information and application, please visit http://www.archives.state.al.us

 7/17/2018:&nbsp; [Alabama Historical Commission announces results of underwater survey in new search for the Clotilda.&nbsp; (click for more information on the AHC website).](https://ahc.alabama.gov/news_detail.aspx?ID=12882)